balderdashy/sails-docs/reference/blueprint-api/Destroy.md

 previous: <a dictionary of the attribute values of the destroyed record (including associations)>
 ```

-For instance, continuing the example above, all clients subscribed to `Pony` #4 (_except_ for the client making the request, if the request was made via websocket) might receive the following message:
+For instance, continuing the example above, all clients subscribed to `Pony` #4 (_except_ for the client making the request) might receive the following message:

 ```
 id: 4,